TechSquareInc/intern-playbook/docs/source/index.rst

 Intern Playbook
 ===============

-**Welcome** the the HPC System Adminstration Learning Hub.
+**Welcome** to the HPC System Adminstration Learning Hub.
 Whether you applied to our internship program or you're simply interested in exploring the world of system adminstration in a high-performancing computing environment, this guide is built for you.
 Our goal is to give students and early-career professionals a window into the day-to-day work of HPC system administrators, and help you build the skills to get started yourself.

 Working in HPC environments can be fast-paced and fascinating, where you'll be challenged to learn what it takes to manage such powerful systems that support cutting-edge research.